For more Elysium''s Passage Blog Posts, go to

 ‘Those are very sobering thoughts,’ I said.
 ‘I’ll consider them while I hike.’

-‘When you return later this afternoon,’ Mo said, ‘perhaps we can continue with this discussion… its important you understand this.’
+‘When you return later,’ Mo said, ‘perhaps we can continue this discussion… you must understand these implications for your world.’

 As I headed out the door to make my way up to the summit ridge, I wondered if this speech was intended to tell me, in oblique terms, that something within was destroying my relationships and career.
-If so, I couldn’t disagree with how often I had sabotaged my relations with others, just as nations often destroy themselves by going to war with each other.
+If so, I couldn’t disagree with how often I had sabotaged my relations with others, just as nations often destroy themselves by going to war.

 From a line in William Shakespeare’s Macbeth, Act 4, Scene1)